It’s the same question every time. Always “What is FME Server?” and never “How is FME Server?” Well, today we’ve got answers.

 With API support and Automations, FME Server can connect multiple applications together to form one cohesive application integration workflow.

 What’s that about API support?
-Naturally, FME has direct support for hundreds of formats and their APIs, but with the ever-changing format landscape and frequent vendor updates for APIs.
+Naturally, FME has direct support for hundreds of formats and their APIs.
 But, sometimes, native support doesn’t exist due to the ever-changing format landscape and frequent vendor updates for APIs.
 Enter your new friend, FME Hub.
 It is the go-to place for FME Packages (including powerful libraries and transformers to connect with even more applications and formats, distributed in a release-agnostic way) and third-party content (created by community users, like you!) to provide you with access to even more applications.

 Still don’t see what you need?
 Not to fret.
 FME Server is flexible enough to allow you to connect with any API of your choosing.
 So long as you can access the API for the application of your choice, you’ll be able to add it to your workflow on your own.